pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 .. note:: A compiler turns human-readable code into machine code.

-After I compile the source code into compiled code,
-I can run the compiled code.
-I can give the compiled code to someone else and they can run it.
+After the programmer compiles the source code into machine code, the programmer can run the compiled code.
+The compiled code can be given to someone else and they can run it.
 They do not need the source code or the compiler.

 Assembly language is an improvement over machine language.